cdoublev/css/doc/parse/README.md

 Reading [*parse a CSS value*](https://drafts.csswg.org/cssom-1/#parse-a-css-value) and subjacent procedures in CSSOM and CSS Syntax, a CSS declaration value is a list of component values nearly identical to the list of tokens resulting from normalizing (tokenizing) the input string `value`.

-Component values are either preserved tokens or are consumed to create a function, simple block, declaration, or rule.
+Tokens are either preserved as "primitive" component values, or consumed into structured ones, a function or simple block, or into declarations and rules.
 To match a property defined with `rgb()`, the list must therefore include a component value whose `name` is `rgb` and whose `value` is a list of component values matching the definition of its arguments:

-  > To consume a function:
+  > To consume a function from a token stream `input`:
   >
+  > Assert: The next token is a `<function-token>`.
+  >
-  > Create a function with its name equal to the value of the current input token and with its value initially set to an empty list. [...]
+  > Consume a token from `input`, and let `function` be a new function with its name equal the returned token’s value, and a value set to an empty list.

 `CSSStyleDeclaration` does not store CSS declarations for shorthands.
-The result from parsing an input representing a shorthand value must be expanded to a CSS declaration for each of its longhands.
-CSSOM is [rather hand-wavy](https://github.com/w3c/csswg-drafts/issues/6451) about this expansion in the procedure for `CSSStyleDeclaration.setProperty()` and `CSSStyleDeclaration.cssText`.
+The result from parsing a shorthand value must be expanded to a CSS declaration for each of its longhands.
+CSSOM is [rather hand-wavy](https://github.com/w3c/csswg-drafts/issues/6451) about this in the procedure for `CSSStyleDeclaration.setProperty()` and `CSSStyleDeclaration.cssText`.

 ---